Sjord/Sjord.github.io/_posts/2023-11-08-hashids-expose-salt-value.md

 More precisely, with the default alphabet, it works like this:

 1. separators ("cfhistu") are removed from the alphabet, reducing the size of the alphabet to 48
-2. the alphabet is reordered depending on the salt
+2. the alphabet is shuffled depending on the salt
 3. the first four characters (guards) are removed from the alphabet, reducing the size to 44
 4. a single character, depending on the input number, is added to the output
-5. the alphabet is reordered depending on the character from the previous step, the salt and the alphabet
+5. the alphabet is shuffled depending on the character from the previous step, the salt and the alphabet
 6. the number is base 44 encoded using the alphabet and added to the output

-## Hashids may leak your secret key
+## Hashids expose your secret key

 Hashids are insecure.
 The obvious implication is that the mapping between numeric identifiers and string tokens is compromised: an attacker can determine that `NgDmz` corresponds to `77305`, and perhaps can create their own token for another number.